redpelicans/evtx/README.md

 ```

 * `{ method, service }` are mandatory props to target a specific method in a service previously declared.
-* `input` is an optionnal prop forwarded to target method as input parameter.
+* `input` is an optional prop forwarded to target method as input parameter.

 `run` accepts a second parameter as a global context that will be merged with evtx context object so we can enhance context received by all hooks by foreign props.

 or

 ```
   evtx.service(calculator.name).sum([1, 2]).then();
 ```

-An EvtX service is an EventEmitter, so to emit a message along hooks chain or within a target meethod, just do:
+An EvtX service is an EventEmitter, so to emit a message along hooks chain or within a target method, just do:

 Target method: